ja-noble/eq_dfa/readME.md

 # Description

-This is a project made for my Theory of Computation class to check wheter two Deterministic Finite Autamata accepts the same language.
+This is a project made for my Theory of Computation class to check whether two Deterministic Finite Autamata accepts the same language.

 # Usage